 Another idea is to use some clean plastic drink bottles.
 Cut the tops off, drill some holes in the bottom and attach these to timber boards.
 You can then attach these to your wall.
 Of course, another advantage with vertical gardens is that you don’t need to bend over to tend your ‘garden’.
 This is great for people who have back problems.

-So why not let your imagination run wild and create some amazing vertical container gardens.
+Why not let your imagination run wild and create some amazing vertical container gardens?
 They will not only be attractive to look at but will provide you with a wonderful array of edible crops you can enjoy all year round.